 Statistical Sample Quotas Using Clustering Model

-The Statistical Sample Quotas Using Clustering Model estimates the sample size needed in each sub-administrative area without finding a positive case to have high probability that prevalence in the population is at or below a threshold.
+The Statistical Sample Quotas Using Clustering Model estimates the sample size needed for each sub-administrative area with no positive cases to assert with high probability that CWD prevalence in the population is at or below a threshold.
 The model explicitly accounts for increased disease transmission through the natural clustering behavior of hosts in the population and assumes a simple random sampling design.

 Geographical Scale